 Stay in your body’s safe levels

 One last thing to keep in mind is that histamine is NOT an allergy, but rather intolerance.
 Remember, everyone is able to tolerate a certain amount of histamine in his or her body that is considered “safe.”
 This means that you don’t have to necessarily quit all histamine foods cold-turkey.
 An intolerance (unlike an allergy) can be controlled and even healed.

 In my research, I’ve found that the majority of people with histamine problems have had a lot of success in healing their gut first, and afterwards are able to return to histamine-rich foods.
-In my case, I suffered from an unhealthy gut, and couldn’t consume ANY histamine food without breaking out in a rash or eczema.
+In my case, I suffered from an unhealthy gut, and couldn’t consume ANY histamine food without breaking out in one of the symptoms of histamine intolerance, like a rash or eczema.
 After finally healing my gut and getting rid of the bad bacteria that was causing the excess histamine in my body, I’m now able to drink red wine, eat bacon and have lots of chocolate!
 I can even eat some fermented dairy like greek yogurt and kefir without having any negative side effects.

 Of course this may not be the case for you, and that’s okay!
 If you’re lucky, you may only react to the foods with the highest amount of histamine, making it possible for you to eat lower histamine foods more often.

 The key is to stay within your body’s safe levels, and most importantly, find out what specifically triggers your histamine intolerance.
-Whether its healing your gut or reducing histamine-rich foods, going slowly is a good way to determine the direct cause of your unexplainable skin problems or body pains.
+Whether its healing your gut or reducing histamine-rich foods in order to treat histamine intolerance, going slowly is a good way to determine the direct cause of your unexplainable skin problems or body pains.